Here’s a quick guide on how to find great places to eat in China.

 When you spend time in China, you’ll learn that everyone there is on many levels exactly the same as everyone else in the world.
 They want a stable family with space in their home, a dog and healthy, educated children.

-Similarly with haggis in Scotland: yeah, you’ll find it at a touristy breakfast joint but it’s not like everyone has it every day, just as Americans don’t have pizza and hot dogs for lunch every day and the French don’t routinely dine on a cuisine of boudin and stewed horse meat.
+Similarly with haggis in Scotland: yeah, you’ll find it at a touristy breakfast joint but it’s not like everyone has it every day, just as Americans don’t have pizza and hot dogs for lunch every day and the French don’t routinely dine on a cuisine of boudin (blood sausage).

 Every weird food is a sometimes food, and increasingly rarely seen as people around our slowly globalizing world tend to converge on what’s gross.